puppetlabs/puppetlabs-puppet_agent/README.markdown

 ##### `is_pe`

-Install from Puppet Enterprise repos.
-Enabled if communicating with a PE master.
+Install from repositories hosted on your Puppet Enterprise master.
+Defaults to true when using a PE master.

+When installing from repositories hosted on your PE master, verify that you have have added `pe_repo::platform` classes for each of your agent platforms to the PE Master group.
+For more information, review [Upgrading agents](https://puppet.com/docs/pe/latest/upgrading/upgrading_agents.html#upgrade-nix-or-windows-agents-using-the-puppet-agent-module)

 ##### `manage_repo`